kchakravar/kchakravar/README.md

 - 👋 Hi, I’m @kchakravar
-- 👀 I’m interested in growing myh coding abilities in github
+- 👀 I’m interested in growing my coding abilities in github
 - 🌱 I’m currently working in knowing the depths of my own knowledge in computer science
 - 💞️ I’m looking to collaborate on learning and expanding my horizons, this may change if I add new projects soon.
 - 📫 How to reach me: mail me @ chakravartula.kalyani@gmail.com